 The answer to why hiring an external CISO may be a good option will differ slightly depending on the size of your business.
 However, all businesses find three things in common when looking to fill a permanent CISO role: 1.
 There is a skills shortage.
 2. CISOs seldom stay in the role for more than two years.
 3. Recruitment time can take between 9-12 months.
 Given the skills shortage in the market today, the vCISO delivers an exceptional return on investment.

-How does the onboarding process?
+How long does the onboarding process take?

 The time it takes for a Virtual CISO to get onboard is broken into three simple steps: